sh1nine96/Shubham_RestAPIassignmentSolution/README.md

 # Shubham_RestAPIassignmentSolution
-We are creating a Spring Boot application where we can do the CRUD operations.
+We are creating a Spring Boot REST API application where we can do the CRUD operations.
 We have used H2 as a databse and we have added Spring Security for this project.